privateprep/coding-space-website/src/pages/custom/code-4-change.md

       ### Prizes

-      Winners will be announced during a live virtual event on May 9th and each category winner will receive a donation of $50 to support a select philanthropic organization embodying the spirit of Code 4 Change.
+      Winners will be announced during a live virtual event in June and each category winner will receive a donation of $50 to support a select philanthropic organization embodying the spirit of Code 4 Change.
 All projects will be featured on the TCS website and winning projects will be showcased in a special blog.
+W﻿inners also will be awarded an official Code 4 Change certificate!
     fgColor: "#9de2dd"
   - type: textOnly
     textAlign: center